-The Fool was considered zero according the Sermones.
-So let us consider him 0.
+The Fool was considered zero according to the Sermones.
+So let us consider him 0 and so placed before the number 1.
 If we remove the Virtues and the World, we have exactly the nine pairs ordered in the way I described them on earlier pages.
 Temperance is mentioned after the third pair, Strength after the fourth pair and Justice after the Last pair.
 Why is Strength not mentioned after the sixth pair?
-The reason is simple; with (moral) Strength you can trump over your desire for sex (love) or over your lust of Power (the Chariot).
+The reason is simple; with (moral) Strength you can trump over your desire for sex (love) or over your lust for Power (the Chariot).
 But you can never trump over your destiny, time, accidents or death.
 You can accept them as inevitable, but you cannot trump them.
 So, to easily remember the order in the game, Strength has been placed after the Chariot, but before Destiny (the Wheel)

-In order to explain the structure behind the Tarot trumps, let is go back to the three levels we have developped before, The Estates of the Realm, the Hardship of Life and the Ascent to Light.
+To be able to explain the structure behind the Tarot trumps, I have to go back to the three levels I have developed before, The Estates of the Realm, the Hardship of Life and the Ascent to Light.
 I will use as much as possible the cards made for the Este family, because in my opinion it is in Ferrara that the structure originated.

-The first level represents what Plato called the Soul of Appetite and is associated with human Society, with the three Estates of the Realm.
-Within this level level, we find the three levels describing the structure of human Society:
+The first level represents, what Plato called the Soul of Appetite, and it is associated with human Society, with the three Estates of the Realm.
+Within this level, we find the three levels describing the structure of human Society:

-Plato stated in his book "The Republic", that in order to raise above the Soul of Appetite you have to be modest, you have to practice Temperance.
-For this reason this Virtue is placed on top of the Three Estates of the Realm.
+Plato stated in his book "The Republic", that to be able to raise above the Soul of Appetite you have to be modest, you have to practice the virtue of Temperance.
+For this reason, this Virtue is placed above the Three Estates of the Realm.

-The first two cards are from the Tarot of Ercole I of Este, the Empress is from the Visconti di Mordrone, the Popess from the Visconti Sforza and the three remaining cards from the Estensi (Charles VI) Tarot.
-Nor the Empress, not the Popess are surviving in one of the hand-painted decks from the Este family.
-They have however survived in earliest printed decks originating from Ferrara.
+The first two cards are from the Tarot of Ercole I of Este, the Empress is from the Visconti di Modrone, the Popess from the Visconti Sforza and the three remaining cards are from the Charles VI deck.
+Nor the Empress, not the Popess, are surviving in one of the hand-painted decks commissioned the Este family.
+They have, however, survived in the earliest printed decks originating from Ferrara.

-In order to raise above the Soul of Will, you need courage, you need to be strong, so you have to practice the Virtue Strength.
-The Este family placed the Virtue Strength directly behind the Chariot, because self control over your desire and your lust of power is something that you have in your own hand.
+To be able to raise above the Soul of Will, you need courage, you need to be strong, you have to practice the Virtue of Strength.
+The Este family placed the Virtue Strength directly behind the Chariot because, as explained before; self-control over your desire and your lust of power is something that you have in your own hand.
 Luck, time, illnesses and death are factors in life that cannot be influenced.

-The Wheel of Fortune is a card from the Visconti Brambilla, all other cards are from the Estensi (Charles VI) Tarot.
+The Wheel of Fortune is a card from the Visconti Brambilla, all other cards are from the Charles VI deck.

-The third level is according Plato dedicated to the Soul of Reason.
-It describes the journey of the Soul through Afterlife and it is based on the Divine Comedy of Dante.
-Again internally three levels, on the first level the Journey of the Soul through Hell, on the second level the Journey of the Soul through the Purgatory and on the last level the Journey of the Soul through the nine spheres of Heaven.
+The third level is, according to Plato, dedicated to the Soul of Reason.
+It describes the journey of the Soul through the Afterlife, and here this journey is based on the Divina Commedia of Dante.
+Again we have internally three levels, on the first level the journey of the Soul through Hell, on the second level the journey of the Soul through the Purgatory and on the last level the journey of the Soul through the nine spheres of Heaven.
 The first two levels are represented by one card each.
 The Devil represents Hell and the Soul becoming conscious of his bad acts in human life.
-Lightning destroying a castle represents the Purgatory and is associated with Gods anger and with the penitence we have to do for our bad acts.
+Lightning destroying a castle represents the Purgatory and is associated with God's anger and with the penitence, we have to do for our bad acts.
 The Journey of the Soul through the nine spheres of Heaven is represented by four cards with increasing brightness of light.
-First the Star, representing Gods love, then the Moon, representing the knowledge of our inner self, followed by the Sun, representing wisdom and at last the Angels representing the reincarnation and eventually Eternal Life in Heaven.
+First the Star, representing God's love, then the Moon, representing the knowledge of our inner self, followed by the Sun, representing wisdom.
+At last the Angels are representing the last judgement and possibly Eternal Life in Heaven.

-In order to raise above the Soul of will, according to neoplatonic views you have to be just, you need to practice the Virtue of Justice.
-So this Virtue should be placed above all other cards.
+To be able to raise above the Soul of will, according to Neoplatonic view, you have to be just, you need to practice the Virtue of Justice.
+For this reason, this Virtue should be placed above all other cards.

 The Devil shown here is made by a modern artist, A. Atanassov, created in order of Lo Scarabeo for one of its version of the Visconti Sforza deck.
-As inspiration for this image the artist used the Devil from the Rothschild sheet as a model.
-The Star, Moon and Sun are from the Ercole I of Este Tarot and the three remaining cards are from the Estensi (Charles VI) Tarot.
+As inspiration for this image, the artist used the Devil from the Rothschild sheet as a model.
+The Star, Moon and Sun are from the Ercole I of Este Tarot and the three remaining cards are again from the Charles VI deck.

 The eighteen cards forming the three levels of the Soul describe the human life cycle.
-It starts with the Fool, who has the innocence and the mind of a newborn baby, to finish with reincarnation after the Resurrection by the Angels (the Fool again).
-The three levels describe our society, the journey of the Soul through human life with his battle against the blind powers, and finally the ascent of the Soul to God in Afterlife as described by Dante in his Divine Comedy.
-Because human life is a cycle the cards can be laid out in a circle.
-The three Virtues who according Plato purify the three levels of the Soul, are placed inside this circle, above their respective level, like spokes of a wheel.
-In the axis of the wheel thrones Prudence, the highest cardinal Virtue associated in the Renaissance with wisdom.
-In this representation she is situated above the three other Virtues.
+It starts with the Fool, who has the innocence and the mind of a newborn baby, to finish with the last Judgement after the resurrection by the Angels.
+The three levels describe first our society, next the journey of the Soul through human life, with his battle against the blind powers, and finally the ascent of the Soul to God in the Afterlife as described by Dante in his Divina Commedia Because human life is a cycle the cards can be laid out in a circle.
+The three Virtues, who according to Plato purify the three levels of the Soul, are placed inside this circle, above their respective level, like spokes of a wheel.
+In the axis of the wheel thrones Prudence, the highest cardinal Virtue associated in the Renaissance with wisdom, standing on the disk of the world, representing the universe.
+In this representation, she is situated above the three other Virtues.
 The whole image resembling a wheel, we call it the Tarot Wheel.

-To conclude we can see that the Tarot is devided in three levels.
-On the lowest level the cycle of the Human Soul from birth to reincarnation, on the second level the moral values that guide our behaviour and on the highest level God himself.
-On the lowest level, the Human life cycle the cards have a very distinct order.
-For game purposes only the virtues are placed somewhere in this order, with big regional differences.
-The card representing God (the World) is almost allways the highest trump.
-On the next page we will see en exception.
+To conclude, we can see that the Tarot is divided in three levels.
+On the lowest level we find the cycle of the Human Soul from birth to reincarnation, on the second level the moral values that guide our behavior and on the highest level God himself.
+On the lowest level, the Human life cycle, the cards have a very distinct order.
+For game purposes only, the virtues are placed somewhere in this order, with big regional differences.
+The card representing God and eternity, the World, is almost always the highest trump.
+However, on the next page, we will see an exception.